Axway/api-builder-standalone-tech-enablement/00_whats_new/README.md

 #### HTTP REST client flow-node

-API Builder now has a new flow-node that can connect out to external services asynchronously via HTTP.
+API Builder now has a new flow-node that can connect to external services asynchronously via HTTP.

 ![REST flow-node](./images/rest-client.png)